TousakaJ/gray-scott-sim-G18/README.md

 4. Navigate to the directory containing the source code.

-5. Compile the programme using the following command:
+5. Compile the program using the following command:

 `g++ -std=c++11 -o gs *.cpp`

-6. Run the programme with the following command:
+6. Run the program with the following command:

 `./gs <Du> <Dv> <F> <k> <threshold>`